• Skip to primary navigation

 • Whisk the all-purpose flour, salt, baking powder, cinnamon and clove powder.
 Keep it aside.

-• Beat the butter which is at room temperature along with sugar using a hand mixer for about 5 minutes until it gets soft and fluffy.
+• Beat the butter, which is at room temperature, along with sugar using a hand mixer or stand mixer for about 5 minutes until it becomes soft and fluffy.

 • Add vanilla , eggs one at a time and flour in three addition alternatively with each egg.